martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 # Introduction

-The [I-D Guidelines](https://www.ietf.org/standards/ids/guidelines/) declares that Internet Drafts expire 185 days after their posting unless replaced or under a range of special conditions, such as when the document is under IESG review.
+The [I-D Guidelines](https://www.ietf.org/standards/ids/guidelines/) declares that Internet-Drafts expire 185 days after their posting unless replaced or under a range of special conditions, such as when the document is under IESG review.